spawn

 metadata:

-name: spawn-system # Mandatory.
+name: spawn-system # 1.
+Required.
 Name of the ActorSystem

 spec:

-# This externalInvocation section is necessary only if Nats broker is used in your project.
+# This externalInvocation section is required only if using the Nats broker in your project.

 externalInvocation: